onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-10-31-2025.md

 **Done last sprint**

-* No updates :(
+* Preliminary work for Transactions Fees FLIP.

 **This sprint**

-* Add panels to community dashboard explaining when and why surge pricing is active.
-* Continue tokenomics discussion with Dete.
+* Continue working on the Transaction Fees FLIP.

 ---